Spooky Poems for Halloween by Michael Benedikt

-(Complete bio. appears in Who's Who in America; World, etc.)
+(Complete bio. appears in Who's Who in America; WW in World; WW in Entertainment, Who's Who in American Art, etc.)

-Michael Benedikt has published five collections of poetry: The Badminton at Great Barrington; or, Gustave Mahler & The Chattanooga Choo-Choo (University of Pittsburgh Press, l980), a book about the joys & sorrows of love; and with Wesleyan University Press, Night Cries (prose poems, l976); Mole Notes (prose poems, l971); Sky (l970); and The Body (l968).
-Anthologies of poetry under his editorship are The Prose Poem: An International Anthology (Dell/Laurel, l976); and The Poetry of Surrealism (Little Brown, l974).
-His anthologies of plays include three volumes of European drama co-edited with theatre critic George E. Wellwarth: Modern French Theatre: The Avant-Garde, Dada, & Surrealism (E.P.
-Dutton, l964); Post-War German Theatre (Dutton, l967); & Modern Spanish Theatre (Dutton, l969).
-He is also the editor of Theatre Experiment: American Plays (Doubleday, l967).
-He is a former Associate Editor of Art News and Art International.
+Michael Benedikt has published five collections of poetry: The Badminton at Great Barrington; or, Gustave Mahler & The Chattanooga Choo-Choo (University of Pittsburgh Press, l980)--a book about the joys & sorrows of love; and with Wesleyan University Press, Night Cries (prose poems, l976); Mole Notes (prose poems, l971); Sky (l970); and The Body (l968).
+He's also the editor of two landmark poetry anthologies: The Prose Poem: An International Anthology (Dell/Laurel, l976); and The Poetry of Surrealism (Little Brown, l974).
 A former Poetry Editor of The Paris Review, his editorial selections are represented in The Paris Review Anthology (Norton, l990).
-His recent, l990's poetry has been published in such literary magazines as Agni, Iowa Review, Jerusalem Review, Lips, Michigan Quarterly Review, The New Republic, New York Quarterly and Partisan Review; a new poem appears in the current issue of Paris Review (#151).
-His work appears in numerous anthologies of US poetry.
-His grants and awards include an NEA Fellowship, a NY State Council On The Arts Grant, and a Guggenheim Grant.
-He has given many readings from his poetry at colleges and bookstores around the USA; and has taught Literature and Creative Writing as Visiting Professor at Bennington, Sarah Lawrence, Hampshire, and Vassar College/s, and at Boston University.
-He lives in New York City.
+His recent, l990's poetry has been published in such literary magazines as Agni, Iowa Review, Jerusalem Review, Lips, Michigan Quarterly Review, The New Republic, New York Quarterly, Partisan Review & Paris Review--most recently, a long poem (about Einstein) appeared in Paris Review #151.
+Benedikt's work is represented in ca. 65 anthologies of US poetry.
+He's taught Literature and Creative Writing as Visiting Professor at Bennington, Sarah Lawrence, Hampshire, and Vassar College/s, and at Boston University; and has read from his poetry at various colleges and bookstores around the USA--most recently at various Barnes & Noble superstores in the NY Metro area.
+He lives in Manhattan, NYC.
 E-mail at firstname.lastname@example.org.

 'The Compleat Michael Benedikt--Poet Laureate of The Net'

-by Michael Benedikt with a review of Benedikt's 4th poetry book, Night
+Benedikt's darkly funny 4th poetry book, Night Cries.

 Badminton at Great Barrington; or, Gustave Mahler & The Chattanooga